Key Facts About the Footwear Industry

 An article by Satra states that designer high heels, sports shoes, and work boots are the most copied types of shoes.

 Nike was the most copied brand in 2013, Apple was second.

 Ugg regularly offers incentives to their customers to buy genuine goods, they also make a conscious effort to educate consumers on spotting fakes, the importance of avoiding counterfeit products, and the consequences of purchasing these products.

-Avoiding Design Patent Infringement with Design Search by Patentcloud
+Avoiding Footwear Design Infringement with Design Search by Patentcloud

 It’s safe to say that most designers and sellers overlook, or are simply unaware of the dangers and consequences of design patent infringement.
 The good news is, a speedy infringement evaluation can be conducted independently, without the need for a costly patent attorney.

 Furthermore, you can conduct an even more thorough design patent search to fully understand the complete content of a patent with Patent Search by Patentcloud.
 Just click on any patent number from within your design search results, and you will be directed to the full-text of the patent in Patent Search.

 With Design Search you can check to make sure that your product or design image is unique, avoiding the same issue that Crocs initially faced with their design patent D517789.

 The drag and drop interface has made it easier than ever before to search for similar designs.
 You don’t need to be an intellectual property expert to use Design Search.